Learning beyond the classroom

 My experience of a science trip whilst studying abroad was an extraordinary one.
 It was the best academic field trip I have ever been on.

 We went to the classroom to start our first lesson on Ecology.
-Our tutor, Steve, gave us a brief introduction on the subject and how it relates to us humans.
+Our tutor, Steve, gave us a brief introduction to the subject and how it relates to us humans.

 We learnt the difference between diurnal (active by day) and nocturnal (active by night) insects in woodland and grassland, and how to capture insects in home-made ‘pitfall traps’.